The top 5 IT support problems for growing businesses and how to fix them

 2. Reactive approach

 “If you’re proactive you focus on preparing.
 If you’re reactive you focus on repairing”.
-Systems need regular maintenance to ensure they run properly and securely, and without that issues can quickly turn into expensive and time-consuming emergencies.
+Systems need regular maintenance to ensure they run properly and securely.
+Without that issues can quickly turn into expensive and time-consuming emergencies.
 When there is a process for tracking issues, it allows IT teams or providers to analyse and identify trends.
-Upon further inspection or a trend they may find that the issue is a symptom of a greater problem.
-Instead of solving the same recurring issue every time it crops up, take a proactive approach and find a solution to the root case.
-This would make the issue go away for good, and although your business to be more productive – instead of firefighting problems.
+Upon further inspection of a trend, they may find that the issue is a symptom of a greater problem.
+Instead of solving the same recurring issue every time it crops up, take a proactive approach and find a solution to the root cause.
+This would make the issue go away for good, and allow your business to be more productive – instead of firefighting problems.

-Business leaders are often disconnect from IT and, as a result, can fail to see how technology fits into the bigger picture, and how it can help a company to achieve their goals.
-Other can go even further, viewing IT simply as a necessary evil which demands value without delivering any real value.
+Business leaders are often disconnected from IT and can fail to see how technology fits into the bigger picture.
+Others can go even further.
+Viewing IT simply as a necessary evil that demands spend without delivering any real value.
 If your business views IT in this unfavourable light then you are missing out on a world of potential, likely making it harder to achieve your goals.
 If you’re planning on doubling the size of your business in the next three years but don’t inform IT, how will you ensure you have the infrastructure, systems and processes in place to support that growth, in that timeframe.
 When IT and business strategy are truly aligned, and working in partnership, a business can scale without limits.

 4. Increasing security risks

 This not just an issue for SMEs, but the number of cyber-attacks on growing businesses is rising.
 SMEs are often more at risk simply because they don’t believe they are a target for a cyber-criminal.
 Communications, customer information and HR records are all of interest to hackers, as they can exploit them for financial gain.
 The reputational damage a successful breach causes is enough to severely weaken – and in some cases permanently destroy – even the strongest of brands.